iegomez/mosquitto-go-auth/README.md

 This projects was created with Go 1.9.2 (developing with 1.10 right now) and makes use of cgo.
 It probably works fine with Go 1.8 too, but I haven't tested it yet (any results are welcome).

-It makes use of some Go packages as well.
-You can check them at the Makefile and install all the dependencies with:
+It makes use of some Go packages as well, which are managed with dep (install it with `make dev-requirements` if you don't have it already).
+Run this to have dep install the dependencies:

 ```
 make requirements